Iterable/iterable-web-sdk/README.md

 })();
 ```

-Optionally, you can pass arguments to fine-tune how you want the messages to appear
+Optionally, you can pass arguments to fine-tune how you want the messages to appear.
+See the [usage section](#getInAppMessages) to see all available options and what they do.

 ```ts
 import { initialize } from '@iterable/web-sdk/dist/authorization';